 Curtis logged another 20 film credits during the 1960s, beginning with the black & white comedy classic, Some Like it Hot (1959) co-starring Jack Lemmon.
-He co-starred with Debbie Reynolds twice, in The Rat Race (1960) and Goodbye Charlie (1964).
+Debbie Reynolds was his leading lady twice, in The Rat Race (1960) and Goodbye Charlie (1964).

-Many of his 1960s movies were colour comedies, often with large casts - movies like The Great Race (1965) with Natalie Wood and Jack Lemmon; Boeing, Boeing (1965) with Jerry Lewis; Don't Make Waves (1967) with Claudia Cardinale; and Those Daring Young Men in Their Jaunty Jalopies (1969).
+Many of his 1960s movies were colour comedies, often with large casts – movies like The Great Race (1965) with Natalie Wood and Jack Lemmon; Boeing, Boeing (1965) with Jerry Lewis; Don’t Make Waves (1967) with Claudia Cardinale; and a personal favorite, Those Daring Young Men in Their Jaunty Jalopies (1969).

 8. Steve McQueen